greg-raven/Impeachment-Chronicles/_posts/2020-05-05-allow-me-to-share-some-frank-thoughts-about-the-president.md

 ---
-title: 'Allow me to share some frank thoughts about the 'president''
+title: "Allow me to share some frank thoughts about the 'president'"
 layout: post
 author:
 - Dana Milbank